Mike O'Callaghan: Death

-Mike O'Callaghan died on March 5, 2004, of a heart attack at the age of 74, after collapsing during the morning mass hours at the Saint Viator Catholic Church in Las Vegas, Nevada.
-He was pronounced dead at the Desert Springs Hospital in Paradise, Nevada.
+Mike O'Callaghan died on March 5, 2004, of a heart attack at the age of 74, after collapsing during the morning mass hours at the Saint Viator Catholic Church in Paradise, Nevada.
+He was pronounced dead at Desert Springs Hospital.
 His widow Carolyn, a native of Twin Falls, Idaho, died seven months later on October 7, 2004, of complications from cardiac surgery, at the age of 68.
-They were married on October 25, 1954, in Twin Falls, Idaho and had five children; the former governor died one month before their 50th anniversary.
+They were married on August 21, 1954, in Twin Falls, Idaho and had five children; the former governor died one month before their 50th anniversary.
 Both are interred at the Southern Nevada Veterans Memorial Cemetery in Boulder City, Nevada.

 Legacy

 O'Callaghan's legacy as Nevada politician and philanthropist survives through three structures that bear his name.
 Mike O'Callaghan Middle School opened on the east side of Las Vegas in 1991.
 The Mike O'Callaghan Federal Hospital is located on Nellis Air Force Base northeast of Las Vegas.
 A bridge that is a part of the highway bypass around the Hoover Dam, spanning the Colorado River between Nevada and Arizona, bears O'Callaghan's name, as well as that of former NFL Arizona Cardinals player and U.S. Army veteran Pat Tillman.
 Tillman died in a friendly fire incident in Afghanistan.
 The Mike O'Callaghan–Pat Tillman Memorial Bridge was completed on October 14, 2010.
-Also in 2010, The O’Callaghan Resource Integrated Oncology Network (ORION) Cancer Foundation, a nonprofit charity that assists cancer patients in Nevada was established in honor of Mike and Carolyn O’Callaghan, both cancer survivors.
+Also in 2010, The O'Callaghan Resource Integrated Oncology Network (ORION) Cancer Foundation, a nonprofit charity that assists cancer patients in Nevada was established in honor of Mike and Carolyn O'Callaghan, both cancer survivors.